Stochastic Gradients under Nuisances

 \item \emph{Second-order smoothness:} There exists a constant $\secsmooth_1 \geq 0$ such that

 \end{enumerate} \end{assumption} \Cref{assumption of population risk} does not require Neyman orthogonality at $(\theta_\star, g_0)$.
 Instead, \Cref{assumption of population risk}(a) is a standard differentiability condition. \Cref{assumption of population risk}(b) and (c) implies that $\theta_\star$ is a unique global minimizer. \Cref{assumption of population risk}(d) generalizes the uniformly bounded second moment condition in stochastic optimization (e.g.~\citet{cutler2023stochastic}) by adding a quadratic form in $\theta$, which allows us to consider an unbounded feasible set $\Theta$ and more loss classes.
 Finally, \Cref{assumption of population risk}(d) and (e) can be satisfied when the Hessian of the population risk is a bounded operator.
 Usually, $\Kconst_1$, $\kappaconst_1$, and $\secsmooth_1$ would depend on the initial nuisance estimation distance $r$.
-We compute the constants appearing in the assumption for our chosen examples in \Cref{sec:a:examples}.
-We proceed to the main results regarding the convergence of SGD and \algoname, respectively.
+We provide in~\Cref{sec:a:examples}~estimates of the constants in~\Cref{assumption of population risk} for each motivating example.
+We proceed to the main results regarding the convergence of SGD and \algoname.

 \myparagraph{Stochastic Gradient Algorithm} Here, we use the standard single-sample stochastic gradient estimate $S = S_\theta$ in~\eqref{eq:sgd}.
 This leads to the update

 While the SGD procedure can be easily extended to using a batch of unbiased gradient estimates, we keep our single-observation construction to highlight the most important aspects of the analysis.
 In order to achieve quantitative guarantees in the Neyman orthogonal setting, which essentially removes certain second-order terms that include $\theta$ and $g$, we will consider the following higher-order condition in some cases. \begin{assumption}[Higher-Order Smoothness] The risk $L$ satisfies \Cref{def neyman orthogonal} at $(\theta_\star, g_0)$, and there exists some constant $ \highsmooth_1 > 0$ such that